elixir-geolix/geolix/README.md

 %{ ... }
 ```

-Using `Geolix.lookup/3` with only one parameter (the ip) will lookup the
+Using `Geolix.lookup/3` with only one parameter (the IP) will lookup the
-information on all registered databases, returning `nil` if the ip was not
+information on all registered databases, returning `nil` if the IP was not
 found.
 Using `Geolix.lookup/3` with 2 parameters will only return the
 information in the given database.